Postage stamp demonetization: United Kingdom

 In the United Kingdom, earlier issues have been demonetized on several occasions.
 The first when stamps issued during the reigns of Queen Victoria and King Edward VII (issued 1840 to 1911) were declared no longer valid for postage.
 The second, early in 1970, when the stamps issued during the reigns of King George V, King Edward VIII and King George VI (issued 1911 to 1952) ceased to be valid.
 And the third after the introduction in 1971 of decimal currency, when all stamps with pre-decimalization values were demonetized effective 1 March 1972.
 Queen Elizabeth II £1 value stamps issued prior to 1971 are identifiable by design but remain valid for postage.
 All stamps issued in decimal currency remain, for now, valid at their face value, including those priced in half penny increments.

-Pre-2022 definitive stamps will be demonetized on 31 July 2023 (extended for six months from the original deadline of 31 January).
-They can be submitted to Royal Mail to be exchanged for replacement stamps of the same value; these will be new definitive stamps featuring 2D barcodes which were introduced in early 2022 to reduce counterfeiting and stamp reuse.
-Christmas stamps and special issue stamps will not be demonetized, although from 2022 onwards, Christmas stamps will also feature 2D barcodes.
+Pre-2022 definitive stamps were demonetized on 31 July 2023 (extended from the original deadline of 31 January).
+They can be submitted to Royal Mail to be exchanged for replacement stamps of the same value; these are new definitive stamps featuring 2D barcodes which were introduced in early 2022 to reduce counterfeiting and stamp reuse.
+Christmas stamps and special issue stamps were not demonetized, from 2022 onwards, Christmas stamps also feature 2D barcodes.